Murder of Georgann Hawkins: Events prior to disappearance

-Captain Herb Swindler was convinced that Roberta Parks' disappearance was linked to the others but other law enforcement officials doubted his claims, feeling that the city of Corvallis in Oregon was too distant for a victim of the perpetrator who prowled the campuses of Washington colleges.
+Captain Herb Swindler was convinced that Roberta Parks's disappearance was linked to the others but other law enforcement officials doubted his claims, feeling that the city of Corvallis in Oregon was too distant for a victim of the perpetrator who prowled the campuses of Washington colleges.
 And although Parks had long hip-length hair that was parted in the middle, her hair color was ash blonde, while all the other girls (except for Susan Rancourt) were brunette or dark haired.
 Police also could not rule out the possibility that, like Donna Manson, Parks may have disappeared on her own account to commit suicide.
 It was a plausible theory as she had a history of mood swings, recently broke up with her boyfriend, was feeling homesick for her hometown in Lafayette, California, and two days before she went missing got into a verbal altercation with her father, who then had a near fatal heart attack that same day.
-The Willamette River, which was near the city of Corvallis, was briefly seen as a place of interest where Parks' body might have been found, in the event that she had chosen to end her life by throwing herself off the river bridge.
+The Willamette River, which was near the city of Corvallis, was briefly seen as a place of interest where Parks's body might have been found, in the event that she had chosen to end her life by throwing herself off the river bridge.
 But after being dragged, the Willamette was ruled out.

-Brenda Ball was also not reported missing until after Hawkins' disappearance.
+Brenda Ball was also not reported missing until after Hawkins's disappearance.
 Like Donna Manson, Ball was somewhat of an adventurous spirit and may have taken off on a whim.
 With no bodies found, very few clues to go on, and given the limits of forensic technology at the time, the disappearances became more complex to piece together.